TheGoodlike13/liberty_or_death/README.md

 > acl: unable to get access to CN=GPC,CN=Computers,DC=goodlike,DC=eu

 Ah, always a pleasure to have some LDAP rights issues.
 NOT.

+Still the error acts as a hint to find the [#hideous_mess](#hideous_mess).
+This is one of many e-mails in a chain where the solution was an admin account.
+Remarkably, using `administrator` works this time.

+While reading the thread I got the impression the person who was trying to help didn't really understand the issue.
+What can I say, you reap what you sow.
+Should've made that example!

+Anyway, I finally join the `GOODLIKE` domain!
+Yay!
+Restart the computer...
+I have to log in to it...

+That's pretty impressive because:
+1) I have just joined the domain and set no passwords.
+2) The DC is on a VM in the first place, so how would it contact for login?

+I was worried that this would happen and brick my actual computer... but I just pressed `Enter` and it worked... sigh... so much for my worry!

+On the VM I can see `GPC`, my new PC name, in the `Other Locations`.
+Can't connect to it, but it's there, technically!

+So now that we're in the domain, can we use this bitch to connect via SPNEGO?
+I sure hope so...

 ## Summary in summary